 - Open the Automation account in the Azure portal.

-- Select the Hybrid Worker Groups tile, and then select the group.
+- Select Hybrid Worker Groups, and then select the specific group.

-- Select All settings and then Hybrid worker group settings.
+- Select All settings, followed by Hybrid worker group settings.

-- Change Run As from Default to Custom.
+- Change the value of Run As from Default to Custom.

 - Select the credential and click Save.